HoundX9/COEN-6311-BankWallet/README.md

 Four diagram types have been used to depict the various types of interactions involved created using StarUML2.0 - Use Case Diagram, Flowchart Diagram, Class Diagram and Sequence Diagram all of which havee been uploaded to the repository for viewing.

 #### Activity Plan and Report
 A detailed table showing the activity report followed has been uploaded to the repository as well.
-Please refer to the "Activity Report.pdf" and "Relation between UML and Code.pdf" files for information
+Please refer to the "Activity Report.pdf" and "Relation between UML and Code.pdf" files for further information.